Prostate Cancer Support

 Because the prostate sits close to nerves and blood vessels involved in erection, treatment can sometimes affect sexual function.
 These effects vary from person to person and may appear immediately or develop gradually over time.

-For many men, erections feel less reliable or more difficult to maintain — commonly described as erectile dysfunction.
+For many men, erections feel less reliable or more difficult to maintain; commonly described as erectile dysfunction.

 How treatments affect intimacy

 Changes to erections can also affect how intimacy feels more broadly.
-When erectile reliability becomes uncertain, focus can shift away from closeness and toward ‘performance’ — introducing pressure or hesitation.
+When erectile reliability becomes uncertain, focus can shift away from closeness and toward βperformanceβ - introducing pressure or hesitation.

 Some men find they become more cautious or less spontaneous, while partners may feel unsure how to respond or offer support.
-These shifts are common and understandable, especially when physical changes combine with emotional recovery from treatment.
+These shifts are common and understandable, especially when physical changes combine with the emotional recovery from treatment.

-Intimacy after prostate cancer may require more communication, patience, and adaptation — not because desire has changed, but because the body responds differently than it once did.
+Intimacy after prostate cancer may require more communication, patience, and adaptation - not necessarily because desire has changed, but because the body responds differently than it once did.

-Our sleeve design approach
+External support design approach

 Our sleeves are designed with post-treatment intimacy in mind.
-The aim is not ‘fixing’ the penis, but providing dependable support that reduces pressure and restores independence.
+The aim is not βfixingβ the penis, but providing dependable support that reduces pressure and restores independence.

-.
-External, non-invasive support provides structure without relying on internal blood flow or nerve response
+πΉExternal, non-invasive support provides structure without relying on internal blood flow or nerve response

-.
-Comfortable and custom design for reliable fit, flexibility, and feel, ensuring the sleeve works with the body
+πΉComfortable and custom design for reliable fit, flexibility, and feel, ensuring the sleeve works with the body

-.
-Realistic design avoids a medical appearance, aiming for something natural, personal, and unobtrusive
+πΉRealistic design avoids a medical appearance, aiming for something natural, personal, and unobtrusive

 Choosing the right penis sleeve